 Although prices remain unannounced, look for the Tiguan 2022 entry fee to be slightly up in comparison to the current model, which starts at $ 25,965.

-Given the added features and a more attractive appearance, the Volkswagen Tiguan 2022 is worth the wait.
-Even if that means waiting more than a year after the updated VW crossover goes on sale in other parts of the world.
+2022 VW Tiguan Release Date Given the added features and a more attractive appearance, the Volkswagen Tiguan 2022 is worth the wait.
+Even if that means waiting more than a year after the updated Volkswagen crossover goes on sale in other parts of the world.

 From another version, we found US customers will get a long-wheelbase version of the 2022 Volkswagen Tiguan, which VW says will arrive at dealerships in fall 2021.

-The current 2020 model year will be carried over as the 2021 model.
+The current Tiguan 2022 Release Date model year will be carried over as the 2021 model.
 Prices for the updated 2022 Tiguan are expected to start at around $ 25,000 for the S model and above $ 34,000 for the attractive R-Line SEL model.